Gilbert B. Patterson

-Gilbert Brown Patterson (May 29, 1863 – January 26, 1922) was an American politician and a member of the United States House of Representatives from North Carolina.
+Gilbert Brown Patterson (May 29, 1863 – January 26, 1922) was an American lawyer and politician who served two terms as a member of the United States House of Representatives from North Carolina from 1903 to 1907.

 Biography

 Born May 29, 1863 near Maxton, Robeson County, North Carolina, Patterson was the son of Gilbert and Margaret P. Patterson.
 He attended Shoe Heel Academy, Shoe Heel (now Maxton), North Carolina, and the Laurinburg (North Carolina) High School and graduated from the University of North Carolina at Chapel Hill in 1886 where he was a member of Sigma Alpha Epsilon fraternity.
 From 1886 to 1889, he taught in Elizabeth City, studied law, and was admitted to the bar in 1890.
 He then commenced practice in Maxton, North Carolina.

 Career

 Patterson was a member of the State house of representatives from 1899 to 1901.

+Congress

 He was elected as a Democrat to the Fifty-eighth and Fifty-ninth Congresses and served from March 4, 1903 to March 3, 1907.